HobbaZ/Note-Taker/README.md

 ## Description
 ### Project Aim ###
 To complete back end functionality of a note taker app.
+Can create notes and save them for leter use.

 ### What Problem Does It Solve ###
-Solves the programmer's most gruelling and hated task, documentation.

 ### What I Learnt ###
-Put what skills you learnt or advanced upon here.

 ## Deployment
 You can view the [website link](https://github.com/HobbaZ/Note-Taker) here.